SPDoctor/AvailableLightDemo/README.md

 invisible as the user navigates, giving the impression that they are moving between pages.

-In AvailableLight we use the HTML5 <article> element to represent each SPA page.
+In AvailableLight we use the HTML5 &lt;article&gt; element to represent each SPA page.
-We also use the <section> element to subdivide pages horizontally to give a semantic horizontal scroll to support small devices.
+We also use the &lt;section&gt; element to subdivide pages horizontally to give a semantic horizontal scroll to support small devices.
 On larger devices the horizontal pages are shown side-by-side.